 18. I was a gospel singer.

-I lost my singing voice several years ago due to vocal paresis (paralyzed vocal cord), but on a good day I still have a four-octave range.
+I lost my singing voice several years ago due to vocal paresis (paralyzed vocal cord), but on a good day I still have a three-octave range.

 19. I was in “doctor” school for one day before I dropped out.

 All set to work toward my Ph.D. in organizational leadership, I saw the amount of work on the syllabus and decided my time was better spent writing books.

 A rock is a rock and a tree is a tree.
 If you’ve seen one, you’ve seen them all.
 Google pictures provide all the outdoor stimulation I need.

 21. I don’t like the taste of alcohol.